Sarah Schulman: Activism

 Schulman's activism began in her childhood when she protested the Vietnam War with her mother.
-Later, she was active in the Women's Union while a student at the University of Chicago from 1976 to 1978.
+She was active in the Women's Union while a student at the University of Chicago from 1976 to 1978.
 From 1979 to 1982, Schulman was a member of the Committee for Abortion Rights and Against Sterilization Abuse (CARASA) and participated in an early direct action protest in which she and five others (called the Women's Liberation Zap Action Brigade) disrupted an anti-abortion hearing in Congress.
-She was an active member of ACT UP from 1987 to 1992, attending actions at the FDA, NIH, Stop the Church, and was arrested when ACT UP occupied Grand Central Station protesting the First Gulf War.
+She was an active member of ACT UP from 1987 to 1992, attending actions at the FDA, NIH, and Stop the Church, and was arrested when ACT UP occupied Grand Central Station protesting the First Gulf War.

 In 1987, Schulman and filmmaker Jim Hubbard co-founded the New York Lesbian and Gay Experimental Film Festival, now called MIX NYC.

 In 1992, Schulman and five other women co-founded the Lesbian Avengers, a direct action organization.
 On her 1992 book tour for Empathy, Schulman visited gay bookstores in the South to start chapters.
 The organization's high points included founding the first Dyke March during the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation, and sending groups of young organizers to Maine and Idaho to assist local fights against anti-gay ballot initiatives.

 Since 2001, Schulman and Jim Hubbard have been creating the ACT UP Oral History Project, interviewing 188 surviving members of ACT UP over 18 years.
-They produced a feature documentary, United in Anger: A History of ACT UP, which premiered at the Museum of Modern Art in the fall of 2010.
+They produced a feature documentary, United in Anger: A History of ACT UP, which premiered at the Museum of Modern Art in 2010.
 Harvard purchased the archive for their collection, while maintaining free access, and the funds were used to produce United in Anger.